ekourkchi/inclinet_project/README.md

 ![Fig5](https://user-images.githubusercontent.com/13570487/135529776-cbe10cf2-22dc-4a87-b447-8d9b94842d20.png)

 *Fig. 5 : Examples of augmented images.
-In each panel, the galaxy ID is in cyan.
+In each panel, galaxy ID is in cyan.
 Red is the inclination and magenta is the image pass-band, i.e. g, r, i and c, where c stands for RGB.*

 ####  2.3.1. <a name='Notebooks-1'></a>Notebooks

 1. Here, data is processed for models to determine the inclinations of spiral galaxies by leveraging the regression methodologies.
-Fig. 4 illustrates the distribution of inclinations in both original and augmented samples.
-Fig. 5 displays a set of augmented images as an example. https://github.com/ekourkchi/inclinet_project/blob/main/VGG_models/incNET_model_augmentation.ipynb
+Fig.4 illustrates the distribution of inclinations in both original and augmented samples.
+Fig. 5 displays a subset of augmented images. https://github.com/ekourkchi/inclinet_project/blob/main/VGG_models/incNET_model_augmentation.ipynb

-2. Here, data is processed for models to determine the usefulness of spiral galaxies for the task of inclination measurements by leveraging the classification methodologies.
-We are dealing with binary labels, where 0 denotes accepted galaxies, and 1 represents rejected images due to various anomalies, and ambiguities, or having poor quality.
-A few face-on galaxies (those with inclination lower than 45 degrees from face-on) have also been rejected.
+2. Here, data is processed for models that determine the usefulness of spiral galaxies for the task of evaluating inclinations by taking the classification approaches.
+Labels are presented in the binary form, where 0 denotes the accepted galaxies, and 1 represents the rejected ones due to various reasons, such as anomalies, ambiguities, or having poor quality or an unsatisfactory Hydrogen 21cm spectrum.
+A  number of face-one galaxies (those with inclination lower than 45 degrees from face-on) that had originally passed our original sample selection criteria were also rejected.
 Fig. 6 illustrates the distribution of labels in the original and augmented samples.
-Fig. 7 shows a subset of augmented galaxies with their labels. https://github.com/ekourkchi/inclinet_project/blob/main/VGG_models/incNET_model_augmentation-binary.ipynb
+Fig. 7 shows a subset of augmented galaxies with their labels.
+https://github.com/ekourkchi/inclinet_project/blob/main/VGG_models/incNET_model_augmentation-binary.ipynb

 ![Fig6](https://user-images.githubusercontent.com/13570487/135529972-eb037bbd-7531-4da2-88d2-85a64ac7a77b.png)

 *Fig. 6: Left: Distribution of the labels of the original sample galaxies.
 Right: Distribution of the sample labels after augmentation.
-As expected, each batch covers both labels uniformly.
+Each batch covers both labels uniformly.
 This reduces any biases that originate from the data imbalance.*

 ![Fig7](https://user-images.githubusercontent.com/13570487/135530054-987a33b4-8207-4e4a-8f3b-8e98a7525f85.png)

 *Fig. 7: Examples of augmented images.
 In each panel, the PGC ID of the galaxy is in cyan.
-Red is the classification label and magenta is the image pass-band, i.e. g, r, i and c, where c stands for RGB.*
+Red is the classification label and magenta is the image pass-band, i.e. g, r, i and c, with c representing RGB images.*

 ##  3. <a name='Models'></a>Models

 Models have been define in this auxiliary code: https://github.com/ekourkchi/inclinet_project/blob/main/VGG_models/TFmodels.py

-Our main objectives are to evaluate the inclination of a spiral galaxy from its images, whether it is presented in grayscale or colorful formats.
-Moreover, we need to know what is the possibility of the rejection of the given image by a human user.
-Images are rejected in cases they have poor quality or contain bright objects that influence the process of measuring the inclination of the target galaxy.
+Our main objective is to evaluate the inclination of a spiral galaxy from its images, whether it is presented in grayscale or colorful.
+Moreover, we need to know what is the possibility of the rejection of a given image by a human user.
+Images are rejected in cases they have poor quality or contain bright objects that influence the evaluation process.
 Very face-on galaxies are also rejected.

 We tackle the problem from two different angles.

 1. To determine the inclination of galaxies, we investigate 3 models, each of which is constructed based on the VGG network, where convolutional filters of size 3x3 are used.
-The last layer benefits from the tanh activation function to generate numbers in a finite range, because the spatial inclination of our spirals sample lies in a range of 45 to 90 degrees.
+The last layer benefits from the `tanh` activation function to generate numbers in a finite range, because the spatial inclination of our spirals falls into a finite range (45 to 90 degrees).

-2. To determine the accept/reject labels, we build three other networks which are very similar to the regression networks except the very last layer which is devoted to binary classification.
+2. To determine the accept/reject labels, we build three other networks which are very similar to the regression networks except for the very last layer with the `softmax` activation function for binary classification.

-Models have different complexity levels and are labeled as model4, model5 and model6, with model4 being the simplest one.
-Here, we briefly introduce different models that we consider in this study.
+Models have different complexity levels and are labeled as [model4](Model4), [model5](Model5) and [model6](Model6), with model4 being the simplest one.
+In the following sections, we briefly introduce different models that we considered in this study.

-For clarity, we label our models as `model<n>(m)`, where`<n>` is the model label which can be 4, 5, and 6. `<m>` denotes the “flavor of the model”, where m=0 represents a model that is trained using the entire training sample. m0  stands for models that have been trained using 67% of data.
+For clarity, we label our models as `model<n>(m)`, where`<n>` is the model label which can be 4, 5, and 6. `<m>` denotes the “flavor of the model”, where m=0 stands for a model that is trained utilizing the entire training sample. $m \neq 0$ represent models that have been trained using 67% of the data.

 ###  3.1. <a name='Model4'></a>Model 4

 This is the simplest model in our series of models.
-The total weight number of this model is ~1.600,000.
-It has two sets of double convolutional layers.
+The total number of free parameters of this model is ~1.600,000.
+It consists of two sets of double convolutional layers.
 Fig. 8 visualizes the convolutional neural network of Mode 4.

 ![Model4](https://user-images.githubusercontent.com/13570487/135531201-cdcf96eb-b793-4bbb-8a20-bcbefa2b3251.png)